 The best we can do is support regional leaders, train up a respectable security force and then get the hell out.
 We’ve had ten years of relationship resetting and clarifying of messages.
 What we need now is a leader to articulate in simple terms what we are going to do and when we are going home.
 And as Harry Truman proved long ago – sticking by the conviction that America is right and stands with the forces of good on this earth is the most effective way to move past the conflicting advice of the elites and into the pantheon of men who truly made a difference in their time.
 The men in that pantheon stuck to their guns – we need a leader who will stick to his.

-My good friend E2 has kept FRI alive for the past few months allowing me to put up a post I’m dying to share.
-We’ll complete our remaining projects in a few months and then I can start posting again about what we were up to this year.
 Last week I got a treat that was too good not to share; a chance to link up with my friend Col Dave Furness, USMC, the commanding officer of Regimental Combat Team 1 currently deployed to the southern Helmand.
 Col Furness was heading out to look over the positions of the 1st Battalion, 3rd Marines (Lava Dogs) commanded by LtCol Sean Riordan, who came through the Marine Corps Infantry Officer Course when Dave and I were instructors there.
 I needed to see the USAID FPO’s in that neck of the woods providing a perfect excuse to tag along.

-As everybody in the world (except President Karzai) knows, these IED’s kill and maim vast numbers of innocent Afghans, yet rarely inflict casualties on ISAF units.
+These IED’s kill and maim vast numbers of innocent Afghans, yet rarely inflict casualties on ISAF units.
 The Marines still get hit by them but have deployed in such a way as to significantly reduce the vulnerability of their line infantry.
 Know how?
 By staying off the bog box FOBs and getting into little squad size combat outposts.

 Southern Helmand Province is a long, flat narrow area, where the population is confined mostly to strips of land in close proximity to the Helmand River or one of its main canals.
 The Marines are able to spread out into COP’s (combat outposts) PB’s (Patrol Bases) and OP’s (observation posts) covering the entire AO (area of operation).
 These positions are manned by junior NCO’s and in one PB the senior Marine was a Lance Corporal.
 They move positions frequently; every time the Marines set up in a new one of any size local families immediately move as close to the positions as they are allowed and start building mud huts.
 For them a small band of Marines equals security and the implicit trust shown by this pattern of behavior is something in which the Marines rightly take great pride.